cangjie-bot/cangjie_docs/CONTRIBUTING.md

 > - If the issue is with a document example, provide the specific Cangjie version, environment, and error message.
 > - Limit the scope of the given issue to a specific content or task.
 If the issue involves a broad area, break it down into smaller issues.
 For example, "The documentation needs optimization" is too broad, while "The XX development guide lacks an introduction to the XXX steps" is a specific and actionable issue.
 > - Search the existing issue list to see if a related or similar issue has already been recorded.
-> - If the new issue is related to another issue or PR, you can reference it using its full URL or the PR number with the \# character.
+> - If the new issue is related to another issue or PR, you can reference it using its full URL or the PR number with the \# 1character.

 ### Online Changes